luiz-amboni/luiz-amboni/README.md

 ### Hi there 👋
 ## I'm Luiz Otavio Amboni
 - I live in :brazil:, south :sunglasses::sunrise:
-- I have been working on Softplan as analyst :computer:
 - I have been learnig more about Cyber Security :sparkling_heart:

 ## Connect with me: